guergana/equalitie-nodeJs-echo-server/README.md

 + `index-linux` is the linux binary.
 + `index-win.exe` is the unsigned windows executable file.
 + `sea-signed.rar` is a compressed file contaning a signed executable file for windows.
++ `sea-signed-msi.rar` is a compressed file contaning a signed msi installation file for windows.

+Both signed apps have been tested on Windows 10.